animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > ### $\Huge &#8221;$
 > &ensp;&ensp; - Translated by my mom from an interview with my grandma in a draft of an essay my mom wrote for MCC, in October, 2000.
 Brackets denote additions by my mom.
 >
 > TO DO: Add the whole interview.
+>
+> Also, the voice interview with my grandpa.

 My grandma was about 24 when she and my grandpa arrived to Samarkand.
 She was a German language teacher, before my uncle was born.
 She didn't know German, but she knew Yiddish, so she accepted the job, since Yiddish is close to German.
 Later, she was a teacher of Russian language and Russian literature, separate fields.
 Later, she was an academic principle of a school and continued teaching.